chrishoermann/zod-prisma-types/Readme.md

 [@zod generator error]: Validator 'string' is not valid for type 'Int'.
 [Error Location]: Model: 'MyModel', Field: 'number'
 ```

-The generator provides the exact location, what went wrong and where the error happend.
+The generator provides the exact location, what went wrong and where the error happened.
 In big prisma schemas with hundreds of models and hundreds of custom validation strings this can come in handy.

 ### `Wrong validator`